apache/royale-docs/compiler.md

 ## Compiler Options

-Royale provide several compiler options to customize the use.
+Royale provides several compiler options to customize the use.
 You can check the list of compiler options here:

 - [Compiler Options](compiler/compiler-options)

-> To read about how to contribute to Apache Royale Compiler use the following [Apache Royale Compiler Developer Guide](https://github.com/apache/royale-compiler/wiki/Developer-Guide) available on the Apache Royale Compiler Wiki.
+> Read about <a href="https://github.com/apache/royale-compiler/wiki/Developer-Guide" target="_blank">how to contribute to the Apache Royale Compiler</a>.